anyscale/templates/templates/endpoints_v2/EmbeddingModels.md

 # Setting up Model

 See an example for serving embedding models in `embedding-serve.yaml`.
-Notably the serve arguments need to contain the `embedding_models` field.
+Notably the `args` field in the yaml file needs to contain the `embedding_models` field.
+This field contains a list of YAML files for the embedding models you want to deploy.

 In order to deploy an embedding model run:
 ```shell